Geovation/geovation.github.io/_posts/2018-12-12-qgis-processing-modeler.md

 To calculate the population sum per region we can use the sum of all pixels within the region, using the _Zonal statistics_ tool.

-- Add the _Zonal statistics_ algorithm to the workspace from the _Algorithms_ tab
+- Add the _Zonal statistics_ algorithm to the workspace from the _Algorithms_ tab (it is easiest to find it using the search tool in the _Algorithms_ tab)
 - Configure it as follows:

 Field  |  Value